Arnissa: History

-The settlemnt is first mentiond by Thucydides as one of the most ancent Macedonian cities, which is identified with the ancient ruins near the present-day village of the same name, specifically on the small peninsula of Lake Vegoritida, where various archaeological findings (architectural members and inscriptions) were found.
-The region came under the control of the Roman empire in the 1st centery BC.
+The settlement is first mentioned by Thucydides as one of the most ancient Macedonian cities, which is identified with the ancient ruins near the present-day village of the same name, specifically on the small peninsula of Lake Vegoritida, where various archaeological findings (architectural members and inscriptions) were found.
+The region came under the control of the Roman empire in the 1st century BC.
 The Battle of Ostrovo was fought near the town in 1041.
 At the end of the 14th century, with the Ottoman conquest, Ostrovo became the seat of a mudirlik.
 In 1798 it came under the jurisdiction of Ali Pasha.